News and Events

 |Last Updated: 01/11/19 |

-Because of the Columbus Day holiday, the Beverly Airport Commission will hold their regular monthly meeting on Tuesday, October 10, 2017 at 6:00PM at the New Admin Building (50 L. P. Henderson Road), Beverly, MA, 01915.
+The regular monthly meeting of the Beverly Airport Commission will be held on Monday, January 14, 2019 at 6:00PM at the New Admin Building (50 L. P. Henderson Road), Beverly, MA, 01915.
 The Agenda can be viewed on this website under "Documents".

 |Last Updated: 10/04/18 |